Statistical theory for image classification using deep convolutional neural networks with cross-entropy loss under the hierarchical max-pooling model: Main Result

+\begin{remark} An interesting feature of the convergence rates in Theorem \ref{th1} is that both rates do not depend on the dimension $d_1 \cdot d_2$ of the input image.
+Thus, given the structure of the a posteriori probability fulfills a $(p,C)$-smooth hierarchical max-pooling model, our estimator circumvents the curse of dimensionality.
+Under Assumption \ref{ass2} the rate can even be improved.
+To us these results partly explain the good performance of CNN classifiers on image data. \end{remark}

-{\bf Remark 3.} The definition of the parameter $L_n^{(2)}$ of the estimate in Theorem \ref{th1} depends on the smoothness and the level of the hierarchical max-pooling model for the aposteriori probability, which are usually unknown in applications.
-In this case it is possible to define this parameter in a data-dependent way, e.g., by using a splitting of the sample approach (cf., e.g., Chapter 7 in Gy\"orif et al. (2002)).
+\begin{remark} The definition of the parameters $L_n^{(1)}$ and $M_i$ $(i=1, \dots, L_n^{(1)})$ of the estimate in Theorem \ref{th1} depends on the smoothness and the level of the hierarchical max-pooling model for the a posteriori probability, which are usually unknown in applications.
+In this case it is possible to define these parameters in a data-dependent way, e.g., by using a splitting of the sample approach (cf., e.g., Chapter 7 in Gy\"orif et al. (2002)). \end{remark} \textbf{On the proof.} To prove Theorem \ref{th1} we use Lemma \ref{le1} in combination with the following general upper bound on the excess $\varphi$-risk of an empirical risk minimizer $\hat{f}_n \in \mathcal{F}_n$, where $\mathcal{F}_n$ can be a general function space consisting of functions $f:\R^{d_1 \times d_2} \to \R$. \begin{lemma} Let $\varphi$ be the logistic loss and $\mathcal{D}_n=\{(\bX_i, Y_i)\}_{i=1}^n$.
+Then the the empirical risk minimizer $\hat{f}_n$ defined as in \eqref{ERM} satisfies